Road closures when summer monsoon weather is bad

-The main road to the top of Mount Lemmon, Ski Valley and Summerhaven village is usually open after a snow on the mountain, unless snow conditions warrant a short closure.
+The main road to the top of Mount Lemmon, Ski Valley and Summerhaven village is usually open, unless weather conditions warrant a short closure.

 The Mt.
 Lemmon SkyCenter is an astronomy and science learning facility located on Mt.
 Lemmon, a desert "sky island" just north of Tucson, AZ.